adfinis/openshift-csr-approver/README.md

 ### Set Namespace

-In the file `deployment.yaml`, you also need to set
+In the file `deployment.yaml`, you also need to set the ServiceAccount namespace in the ClusterRoleBinding resource.

 ### Create the Resources